-Powered by the wind and sun.
+Powered compeletely by the sun.

 A visit to Inn Serendipity is more than a typical night's stay at a Bed & Breakfast.
 At Inn Serendipity, we're creating a magical, creative environment where you can play, explore, create, relax, learn . . . and return home with a refreshed perspective on life.
 Sketch under the willow tree, philosophize around the campfire, enjoy a hearty vegetarian breakfast with organic fruits and vegetables from the Inn's gardens, or lose yourself in a book from the eclectic library.
 Open your soul to serendipity and relish the abundance and spirit of all life.